awsdocs/aws-transit-gateway-guide/doc_source/how-transit-gateways-work.md

 Transit gateway routes are evaluated in the following order:
 + The most specific route for the destination address\.
-+ If routes are the same with different targets:
++ If routes have the same destinations but different targets, the route priority is as follows:
-  + Static routes, including static Site\-to\-Site VPN routes, have a higher precedence than propagated routes\.
+  + Static routes \(for example, Site\-to\-Site VPN static routes\)
-  + For propagated routes, the following order is used:
+  + VPC propagated routes
-    + VPCs have the highest precedence\.
-    + Direct Connect gateways have the second highest precedence\.
+  + Direct Connect gateway propagated routes
-    + Transit Gateway Connects have the third highest precedence\.
+  + Transit Gateway Connect propagated routes
-    + Site\-to\-Site VPNs have the fourth highest precedence\.
+  + Site\-to\-Site VPN propagated routes

 Consider the following VPC route table\.
 The VPC local route has the highest priority, followed by the routes that are the most specific\.
 When a static route and a propagated route have the same destination, the static route has a higher priority\.